ray-project/ray/doc/source/ray-air/tuner.rst

 Specify TuneConfig
 ------------------
-This config controls tuning specific settings, including the tuning algorithm to use, the metric and mode to rank results etc.
+This config contains tuning specific settings, including the tuning algorithm to use, the metric and mode to rank results etc.
 See :ref:`Tuner <air-tuner-ref>` for details.